joesuf4/home/README.md

 with native support for a tmpfs-based (optionally lzo-compressed) cache, which provides *consistency* in search result efficiency unavaible in other similar products.
-Portable to any platform that supports bash + standard Unix `fileutils`, including Windows 10 and Mac OSX.
+Portable to any platform that supports bash + standard Unix `fileutils`, plus `lzop` if you need a cache, including Windows 10 and Mac OSX.

 To search `pwd` for `foo`: